-UPSC Civil Services 2019
+UPSC IAS/ Civil Services 2019

-|Availability of notification on the official website||1st week of Feb 2019|
+|Availability of notification on the official website||19 Feb 2019|

-|Application Forms Availability||1st week of Feb 2019|
+|Application Forms Availability will start from||19 Feb 2019|

 |Last date for submitting the application form||

-|Preliminary examinations admit card||June 2019|
+|Preliminary examinations admit card||2nd week of May 2019|

-|UPSC preliminary exam||1st week of June 2019|
+|UPSC preliminary exam||02 Jun 2019|

-|Result of preliminary exam||August 2019|
+|The result of the preliminary exam||Aug 2019|

-|Admit card for UPSC main examination||September 2019|
+|Admit card for UPSC main examination||Sep 2019|

-|UPSC main examination||1st week of October 2019|
+|UPSC main examination||1st week of Oct 2019|